Our story

 In March 1989 a community meeting unanimously agreed on two things - forming a residents’ association and building a community centre.

-SAPRA is now 34 years old and the South Arm Community Centre is 26 years old.
+SAPRA is now 36 years old and the South Arm Community Centre is 28 years old.
+SAPRA also owns and operates the South Arm Peninsula Community Bus.
 The longevity of this entirely volunteer-run organisation is testament to the strength of our Peninsula community.

 The story begins

-1990s - and the fundraising begins... $100,000 raised for Community Centre via golf days, Xmas dinners, sports nights, memorable Australia Day events, Iron Pot Rock and more.
+1990s - the fundraising begins... $85,000 raised for Community Centre via golf days, dinners, sports nights, Australia Day events, Iron Pot Rock and more.

 2006-2012 - Centre leased for childcare.
-In a win-win for the community, this allowed the Centre to provide a needed local service.
-It also brought SAPRA an income for loan repayments and to re-invest community projects, not to mention a much-needed rest from fund-raising.
+A win-win allowing the Centre to provide a needed local service and bringing SAPRA an income for loan repayments and to re-invest community projects (+ a rest from fund-raising).

 2012 - Celebrations as Community Loan waived.
 High praise from Clarence Council when advising that the $39k loan balance had been waived: